-\paragraph*{Data} We begin by describing the parameters used to generate instances of the PPA.
+- We begin by describing the parameters used to generate instances of the PPA.
 The proposed approach is evaluated on synthetically generated instances constructed under controlled conditions.
-The total number of patient calls arriving at the clinic, denoted by $K$, is sampled from a normal distribution with mean $\mu = 100$ and standard deviation $\sigma = 8$.
-Each patient is assigned a priority class: class~1 (high priority) with probability $0.3$, and class~2 (regular priority) otherwise.
+The total number of patient calls arriving at the clinic is denoted by $K$, as each patient corresponds to a decision epoch.
+Let $N_1$ and $N_2$ denote the number of patients that arrive with priority 1 and 2, respectively.
+Both $N_1$ and $N_2$ are sampled from a normal distribution where $N_1 \sim \mathcal{N}(25, 5)$ and $N_2 \sim \mathcal{N}(75, 12)$.

-To capture the tendency of high-priority patients to call later in the day, we generate an \emph{arrival score} for each patient from a beta distribution, $\mathrm{Beta}(a,b)$.
-Specifically, arrival scores are drawn with parameters $(a=3,b=1)$ for class~1 patients and $(a=1,b=1)$ for class~2 patients.
-Patients are then ordered according to these arrival scores, ensuring that high-priority patients are more likely to appear towards the end of the scheduling horizon.
+To capture the tendency of high-priority (emergency) patients to call later in the day, we generate an \emph{arrival score} $s_k$ for each patient from a beta distribution, $\mathrm{Beta}(a, b)$.
+Specifically, arrival scores are drawn with parameters $(a=3, b=1)$ for priority~1 patients and $(a=1, b=1)$ for priority~2 patients.
+Patients are then ordered by these arrival scores, ensuring that high-priority patients are more likely to appear toward the end of the scheduling horizon.

 Appointment durations are assumed to be known at the time of the call and are sampled from a lognormal distribution.
-For class~1 patients, durations are generated using parameters $\mu = 3$ and $\sigma = 0.8$, whereas for class~2 patients the parameters are $\mu = 2.3$ and $\sigma = 0.3$.
-We consider a setting with $P = 4$ physicians.
-To construct each patient’s eligibility set, physician weights are first sampled from a Dirichlet distribution with parameter vector $[0.4, 0.3, 0.15, 0.15]$.
-The top $k$ physicians with the largest weights are then selected, where $k$ is drawn uniformly from $\mathcal{U}\{1,\dots, P\}$.
-We describe this process in detail in the appendix.
+For priority 1 patients, durations are generated with parameters $\mu = 3$ and $\sigma = 1.2$, while for priority 2 patients, the parameters are $\mu = 2.3$ and $\sigma = 0.8$.
+We consider a setting with $P = 4$ physicians, each having a duration capacity of $T = 300$ minutes and $20$ available appointment slots.
+To construct the eligibility set for each patient, physician preference weights are first sampled from a Dirichlet distribution with parameter vector $[0.4, 0.3, 0.15, 0.15]$.
+The top $k$ physicians with the largest weights are then selected, where $k$ is drawn uniformly from $\mathcal{U} \sim \{1, \dots, P\}$.
+A detailed description of this procedure is provided in the appendix.

 Rejection penalties are set to $c^{\text{rej}}_{1} = 200$ for priority~1 patients and $c^{\text{rej}}_{2} = 50$ for priority~2 patients.
 Assigning a patient $i$ to a non-preferred but eligible physician incurs a penalty of $c^{\text{pref}}_{r_i} = 0.1 \times c^{\text{rej}}_{r_i}$.